Derivatives of Parsing Expression Grammars: Derivative parsing

-Given this definition of derivative, the $parse$ function defined in Table~\ref{deriv-fn-table} will compute the parsing expression defined in Table~\ref{expr-table}, though without returning the unparsed portion of the string on $\match$ or $\fail$.
+Given this definition of derivative, the $parse$ function defined in Table~\ref{deriv-fn-table} evaluates a parsing expression $\varphi$ on an input string $\chs{c_1 c_2 \ldots c_n}$.
 This function computes repeated derivatives until either the input is exhausted or the derivative becomes a success or failure value.
-The fact that the rest of the string is not returned on a match should not be practical problem, as any more parsing required could be performed by wrapping the start expression in another expression.
+The fact that the rest of the string is not returned on a match should not be a practical problem: further parsing could be performed by wrapping the start expression in another expression or the $parse$ function could also be augmented with logic to track the indices of each backtracking generation to return the proper suffix of the input on a match.

 The derivative parsing algorithm as presented works correctly, but has exponential time and space complexity, since each subexpression of a parsing expression may expand by the size of the grammar during each derivative.
-This problem can be avoided by memoizing the derivative computation; if a table of parsing expressions $\varphi$ and their derivatives $d_{c_i}(\varphi)$ is constructed for each recursion of $parse$ and expressions check this memoization table before recomputing their derivative, no expression will compute its derivative more than once.
-This memoization table can be discarded at the end of the recursion of $parse$, as the next set of derivatives will in general be of different expressions with respect to a different character.
-If all the instances of the same nonterminal are references to the same in-memory object and compound expressions like $\alpha\beta$ and $\alpha/\beta$ store their subexpressions $\alpha$ and $\beta$ by reference rather than by value then the memory address an expression can be used as its key into the memoization table and there will be no more than one instance of each subexpression in any parsing expression derivative.
-This bounds the increase in derivative size and computation time, allowing this parsing algorithm to achieve the time and space bounds proved in Section~\ref{bounds-sec}.
+This problem can be avoided by memoizing the derivative computation; if a table of parsing expression derivatives $\varphi'$ is constructed for each derivative step, duplicate derivative calculations can be avoided by using a single instance of $\varphi'$ for all derivatives of $\varphi$.
+This changes the derivative tree into a directed acyclic graph (DAG), and also bounds the increase in derivative size and computation time, allowing this parsing algorithm to achieve the polynomial time and space bounds proved in Section~\ref{bounds-sec}.
+This memoization is also the reason for the generation sets and $back$ and $match$ functions; these mechanisms allow a single subexpression to have multiple parents, yet be treated differently in each context.
+As an additional optimization, the values of $back$ and $match$ are also memoized.